 Internal decorations

 Repair category 1

-Notes No significant defects noted.
+Notes No significant defects evident.

 Cellars

 Repair category -

-Notes N/A.
+Notes Not applicable.

 Electricity

-Repair category 2
+Repair category 1

-Notes There are aspects of the electrical installation which may not meet current requirements including the provision of an older style fuse box and some older electric sockets.
-Further advice will be available from a qualified NICEIC/SELECT registered contractor.
-It should be appreciated that only recently constructed or re-wired properties will have installations which fully comply with IET Regulations.
+Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
+It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.